 Mandatory screenings are conducted initially and annually through the provider enrollment process.
 The provider cannot be enrolled or re-renewed without the mandatory checks being complete.

 C-2: General Service Specifications (2 of 3)

-Note: Required information from this page (Appendix C-2-c) is contained in response to C-5.
+Note: Required information from this page is contained in response to C-5.

 C-2: General Service Specifications (3 of 3)